moaahmad/ShopSavvy/Packages/NetworkKit/README.md

 # NetworkKit

-Networking layer.
-* To be used to make requests to the `DummyJSON` API via HTTP requests
+Networking layer to be used to make HTTP requests to the `DummyJSON` API